samantarayprasantkumar/Project-Info-Spreading/README.md

 - Probability of forwarding a message:
-We want to modell the prob that B tells C an Informations about A. Which is dependent on three factor: Connectednes (A,B), (A,C) and (B,C).(
+We want to estimate the probability that B tells C an Informations about A. Which is dependent on three factor: Connectednes (A,B), (A,C) and (B,C).(

 - Decay of Importance: